Kamini Roy: Writing and feminism

 In 1921, she was one of the leaders, along with Kumudini Mitra (Basu) and Mrinalini Sen, of the Bangiya Nari Samaj, an organization formed to fight for woman's suffrage.
 The Bengal Legislative Council granted limited suffrage to women in 1925, allowing Bengali women to exercise their right for the first time in the 1926 Indian general election.
 She was a member of the Female Labour Investigation Commission (1922–23).

 Honors and laurels

 Roy supported younger writers and poets, including Sufia Kamal, who she visited in 1923.
 She was president of the Bengali Literary Conference in 1930 and vice-president of the Bangiya Sahitya Parishad in 1932–33.

-She was influenced by the poet Rabindranath Tagore and Sanskrit literature.
 Calcutta University honoured her with the Jagattarini Gold Medal.

 On 12 October 2019, Google commemorated Roy with a Google Doodle on her 155th birth anniversary.
-The accompanying write up started with her quote, “Why should a woman be confined to home and denied her rightful place in society?”
+The accompanying write up started with her quote, "Why should a woman be confined to home and denied her rightful place in society?"